19 Foods To Eat Every Day to Keep You Looking Young

-A cup of strawberries (about eight strawberries) contains more vitamin C than an orange, according to Tanya Zuckerbrot MS, RD, and founder of the F-Factor Diet.
+A cup of strawberries (about eight strawberries) contains more vitamin C than an orange, according to registered dietitian Tanya Zuckerbrot, MS, RD.
 "Not only is vitamin C key to a healthy immune system, but it does wonder for our skin because it helps produce collagen, which keeps skin taught and smoothes fine lines."
 For more foods like strawberries, don't miss these 10 Foods Are Better Than Collagen Supplements.

 "These legumes can help maintain long, luscious locks because they contain B vitamins and biotin, which are needed for healthy hair growth," says Zuckerbrot.
 She goes on to explain that lentils are also packed with both protein and fiber, the two nutrients that help maintain blood sugar levels and keep you feeling full the longest—meaning they're one of the most hearty, affordable waist-friendly ingredients.